21 Simple Ways to Immediately Improve Twitter Performance

-You want to know what people are saying and sharing on Twitter whether you're monitoring to mitigate major risk or just checking on overall sentiment about your brand.
+You want to know what people are saying and sharing on Twitter, whether you're monitoring to mitigate major risks or just checking on overall sentiment about your brand.
 Learn from the cautionary tales of companies that didn't embrace social listening and ended up with full-blown PR disasters.
-Put a plan in place for crisis communications and hope you never need to use it.
+Put a plan in place for crisis communications, and hope you never need to use it.

 20. Use analytics.

 Twitter Analytics shows you what content is working for you and your audience.
 The best part?
 It's free!
 You can monitor engagement rates on the Tweet Activity Dashboard.
 Use this data to learn the type of information your audience wants to see from you.
 Experiment with new elements often and continue to hone what performs well.